maxacode/Cheat-Sheets/Linux - Screen - Static Sessions.md

 - -S	Starts a named session
 - -r [name]	Reattach to a screen (optionally by name)
 - -ls or --list	Returns a list of session ids
+- -d -r detach and attach right a new an existing one.

 ### Screens
 - ctrl+a c	Create a new screen tab inside a screen